speps/speps.github.io/content/articles/trespasser-part1.md

 ### GRF files

 As expected `BE.GRF` is a GROFF file.
 However, when opening it in a hex editor, it doesn't start with `BE BA CE 0A`, but it starts with `SZDD` in ASCII.
-A quick search shows that it's the compression format used by the DOS utility named `COMPRESS.EXE` and is quite well-known, and contemporary with the game.
-It's also easy to read/write with this type of compression using `LZOpen`/`LZRead` Windows APIs which is what the game used at runtime.
+A quick search shows that it's the compression format used by the DOS utility named `COMPRESS.EXE` as well as the `LZOpen`/`LZRead` Windows APIs which is what the game used at runtime.

 I used [this page](https://www.cabextract.org.uk/libmspack/doc/szdd_kwaj_format.html) as a reference to implement my own decompressor which implements the Rust `Read` trait and can be chained with the other parsers if needed.
 Here is the decompressor pseudo-code from the page: